loading…

 pnpm install

-pnpm dev # tsx watch src/server.ts
+pnpm dev # tsx watch src/cli/dispatcher.ts serve

 pnpm test # vitest run